Why Sustainability Matters?

 We created WAFE to be a symbol of sustainable living.
 Our vision is to inspire and encourage communities globally to live environmentally friendly lifestyles through the services and products we provide.

-Our mission currently is to reduce environmental pollution caused by plastic through our eco-friendly household goods.
+Our mission currently is to reduce environmental pollution caused by plastic through our eco-friendly household products.
 Plastic is the most widely used material in the world due to its great variety of forms, making it one of the major causes of environmental pollution.
-We continually work towards our vision in which all our product materials have the same functionality as plastic but sourced from renewable and sustainable materials.
+We continually work towards our vision in which all of the materials used in each of our products, have the same functionality as plastic but sourced from renewable and sustainable materials.
 Cost of achieving this has always been the challenge; however, we believe that as technology keeps advancing, our vision gets closer to becoming a reality.

 There is now an increased demand for resources such as energy, food and water all around the world, which means that developing sustainable resources is critical to protect the environment for future generations.